humaf/Baking-Recipes/README.md

 * This application helps user with the video guided steps for the recipes.

-* This application is responsive that is it works well both on phones and tablets.
+* This application is responsive, that is it works well both on phones and tablets.

-* Contains a home screen widget with displays the recipe ingredients.
+* Contains a home screen widget which displays the recipe ingredients.

 ## Screens